TechnionTDK/jbs-json23plet/README.md

     .object(Resource) // taken from yourOntology.java class might be also uri.

 ### Json files format
-Basically you can choose your own foramt and write your own generator for it ([as explained later](README.md#generators)).<br />
+Basically you can choose your own foramt and write your own generator for it ([as explained later](README.md#generators)).
-However we recommend to use the following format that avoids creating a new generator:
+<br />However we recommend using the following format that avoids creating a new generator:

     {
         "subjects" : [